Aseem2004/Data_Science/3_Probability_and_Statistics/Random_Variables/README.md

 </ol>
 </li><br>

-<li><b>ndependence of Events in the Case of Multiple Random Variables:</b> The independence of events associated with multiple random variables involves determining whether knowing the value (or event) of one random variable provides any information about the others.
+<li><b>Independence of Events in the Case of Multiple Random Variables:</b> The independence of events associated with multiple random variables involves determining whether knowing the value (or event) of one random variable provides any information about the others.
 If it does not, the random variables (or events) are independent.<br><br>
   P(X<sub>1</sub>=x<sub>1</sub>, X<sub>2</sub>=x<sub>2</sub>, X<sub>3</sub>=x<sub>3</sub>) = P(X<sub>1</sub>=x<sub>1</sub>).P(X<sub>2</sub>=x<sub>2</sub>).P(X<sub>3</sub>=x<sub>3</sub>)<br>
   There is no need to check for subsets in 3 or more variables as was in case of non multiple RV.
 It can be thought as a relaxed form.
 </li><br>